 These are tough time for sure.
 Rock House Financial is here for you.
 Contact us if you’d like to discuss your financial situation.

 Suspension Expected to Be Automatic

-For those whose loans are covered, lenders are expected to automatically suspend loan payments and interest for the six-month-plus period.
+For those whose student loan payments are covered, lenders are expected to automatically suspend loan payments and interest.
 (That is, individual borrowers should not have to make arrangements for the suspension themselves.)

 If borrowers are making automatic payments, lenders were given until April 10 to actually suspend the payments.